simonquasar/add-pingbacks/readme.txt

 Contributors: simonquasar
 Tags: add pingbacks, pingback, manual pingbacks, comments, manual, add comments Requires at least: 2.8
-Tested up to: 4.0
+Tested up to: 6.0
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manually add a Pingback to a post or page.
+Manually add a Pingback to a post, page or any custom post.

 == Description ==

 Adds an options page in the Comments menu.
-You select on which Post/Page the referring Link should appear, add the Site name and URL, then paste the referring part.
+You select on which Post the referring Link should appear, add the Site name and URL, then paste the referring part.

 == Installation ==